This post may contain affiliate links. Please read my disclosure policy.

 Eggs

-Gluten-Free Bread – I prefer Canyon Bakehouse Mountain White gluten-free bread for this recipe but feel free to try it with your favorite gluten-free bread.
-If using homemade gluten-free bread be sure it’s at least a day old.
+Gluten-Free Bread – Use your favorite gluten-free bread.
+If using homemade gluten-free bread, be sure it’s at least a day old.

 How to Store French Toast